 “The young artist is carving out her own space among her Curtis predecessors with deep sonorities, fiery intensity and unfiltered rawness.
 Luo’s strong connection to the Russian compositions was plain throughout the concert.”

 REVUE magazine, May 2018

-Wei received the Gilmore Young Artist at age 17 in 2018, and was the winner and recipient of the “Salon de Virtuosi” Career Grant in New York at age 16.
-She made her orchestra debut at age 11 with the Shanghai Philharmonic where, along with artistic director Muhai Tang, they opened the 2011 season by performing Prokofiev Concerto No. 3 at the Shanghai Oriental Art Center.
+In 2018 Wei received the Gilmore Young Artist Award.
+She is also a recipient of the “Salon de Virtuosi” Career Grant in New York.
+The Philadelphia Inquirer described her performance, saying: “Equally intriguing were those odd moments when she took you so far inside the music that your ears left behind previous points of reference, partly because she immerses herself in the music with an intensity that borders on madness.”
+She made her orchestra debut at age 11 with the Shanghai Philharmonic where, along with artistic director Muhai Tang, they opened the 2011 season performing Prokofiev Concerto No. 3 at the Shanghai Oriental Art Center.

 PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS